-Podiatric Medicine & Surgical Residency
+Podiatric Medicine & Surgical Residency Program

-The Podiatric Medicine & Surgical Residency (PMSR) Program is a (CPME) accredited 3 year residency.
-We are currently approved to accept two new residents per academic year.
-The program is designed to give the residents complete exposure to patient needs.
-Residents will care for patients in hospital, outpatient clinics or multidisciplinary settings.
-As Boston Medical Center is the largest Health Safety net hospital in the state, the Podiatric Residency program places great emphasis on limb salvage in addition to a strong focus on patient education.
-Residents in our program exceed the number of surgical cases required to graduate, are part of a union, train as equals alongside allopathic colleagues, and participate in a weekly Scientific American course.
+Boston Medical Center is the largest safety-net hospital in Massachusetts.
+Our program is designed to give residents exposure to the full breadth of patients’ needs, with residents caring for patients in the hospital, outpatient clinics, and multidisciplinary settings.
+The Podiatric Residency Program places great emphasis on limb salvage as well as on patient education.
+Residents in our program exceed the number of surgical cases required to graduate, are members of a union, train as equals alongside allopathic colleagues, and participate in a weekly Scientific American course.

 Rounds are conducted daily.
-Didactics include weekly complications conferences, journal club, M&M and Grand Rounds.
+Didactics include weekly complications conferences, journal club, M&M, and Grand Rounds.

-If interested or if you have any questions regarding the PMSR program at Boston Medical Center, please contact:
+If you have any questions regarding the Podiatric Medicine & Surgical Residency Program at Boston Medical Center, please contact: